-1. As you know, the affected gene for the late-onset neurodegenerative disease in your family has been found and we are now able to offer a blood test that will predict whether or not you will get the disease.
+1. As you know, the affected gene for Huntington disease has been found and we are now able to offer a blood test that will predict whether or not you will get the disease.

 IMPORTANT: It is very important at the beginning that you understand that there is approximately 1% possibility that the test may not show a clear result with absolute certainty.
 If this occurs in your case, then unfortunately your risk of carrying the gene remains exactly the same as before you entered the programme (i.e. 50%).
 When the final result is given, it could be one of three: